 Many B2B employees can go their entire careers without ever meeting one of their customers.
 But should they?
 That would be a resounding NO!

-Long term, giving your teams the opportunity to listen to customers’ concerns and ideas helps foster a customer-centric mindset that can transform the way you do business.
+Long term, allowing your teams to listen to customers’ concerns and ideas helps foster a customer-centric mindset that can transform the way you do business.

-Siloed teams not only miss out on opportunities to collaborate, they can also inadvertently be working at cross-purposes, depressing performance across the company.
+Siloed teams not only miss out on opportunities to collaborate, but they can also inadvertently be working at cross-purposes, decreasing performance across the company.

 When properly executed, the journey mapping process brings together a cross-functional team (often for the first time), so that a wide variety of stakeholders are invested in both the journey mapping process and the initiatives that follow.